Construction project off Stassney Lane begins, traffic impacts expected

 The construction impacts included lane closures, sidewalk closures and transit relocations.

-According to APW, select Capital Metro Route 311 bus stops along Stassney Lane would be temporarily relocated during project construction.
+According to APW, select Capital Metro Route 311 bus stops along Stassney Lane will be temporarily relocated during project construction.

 Austin Public Works urged everyone traveling in the area to watch their speed and stay alert for construction workers and pedestrian traffic.